ratt-ru/CubiCal/docs/examples.rst

                                             # Must match [sol] section's jones option.
     type = complex-2x2                      # Solve for a full 2x2 complex gain.
                                             # This can be restricted using update type.
+    update-type = phase-diag                # Discard amplitude and off diagonal
+                                            # components of the solution.
+                                            # This makes the term phase-only.
-    time-int = 0                            # Time interval for solution.
+    time-int = 0                            # Number of timeslots per solution.
                                             # 0 is the entire chunk axis.
-    freq-int = 1                            # Frequency interval for solution.
+    freq-int = 1                            # Number of channels per solution.
     max-iter = 20                           # Maximum number of iterations.
                                             # May be ignored if [sol] term-iters is set.
     _Templated = True                       # Other parameters polulated from defaults.